leizongmin/newos/README.md

     -   [ ] Text-based Installer.
 -   [ ] GUI:
     -   [ ] [Wayland](https://wayland.freedesktop.org/).
-    -   [ ] A window manager written in rust.
+    -   [ ] A window manager written in Rust.
+-   [ ] Sandbox:
+    -   [ ] A container sandbox written in Rust.
+From this sandbox, applications can be run in the environment of other Linux distributions.

 ## License